At 2020 COVID-19, Personal Protective Equipment (PPE) has run out.

 Please manufacture a universal frame and donate it to the hospital.

 I'm running out of face shields in a small hospital.

 The face shield of the assistant staff is also lacking.

-Type-C and D are the same size.
+Type-D is the same size.

 Type-D is recommended for 3D printers for home use.
 Type-C is fine for high-performance printers.

 We use a 3D printer (Fused Deposition Modeling) for home use, so we manufacture and donate with Type-D.

 An auxiliary floor has been added to prevent the walls from collapsing during manufacturing.